 The Human Capital Management and Compensation Committee, or the Compensation Committee, provides advice, direction and oversight of the Company's policies and strategies relating to culture and human capital management, including diversity, equity and inclusion, and is directly responsible for the Company's compensation plans, policies, programs and practices applicable to the Chief Executive Officer and other executive officers, including the Company's executive compensation plans, employee benefit plans, and incentive-compensation and equity-based plans.
-Specifically, the Compensation Committee determines the details of the compensation package for the Chief Executive Officer and other executive officers; establishes the total compensation philosophy and strategy for the Company and its Board; administers our equity and incentive plan, incentive and discretionary bonuses, 401(k) plan and other benefits plans; and approves the salaries and bonuses for executive officers.
-The Compensation Committee may delegate to one or more of its members or to one or more executive officers), and it or its delegate may employ one or more persons to render advice with respect to any responsibility this committee or such person may have under the plan.
+Specifically, the Compensation Committee determines the details of the compensation package for the Chief Executive Officer and other executive officers, with advice and recommendations from the Chief Executive Officer with respect to the compensation packages of the other executive officers; establishes the total compensation philosophy and strategy for the Company and its Board; administers our equity and incentive plan, incentive and discretionary bonuses, 401(k) plan and other benefits plans; and approves the salaries and bonuses for executive officers.
+The Compensation Committee may delegate to one or more of its members or to one or more executive officers or other agents those administrative duties it may deem advisable (including the authority to grant awards under the equity and incentive plan to non-officers), and it or its delegate may employ one or more persons to render advice with respect to any responsibility this committee or such person may have under the plan.
 The Compensation Committee also determines, adopts, and oversees the mandatory guidelines that require non-employee directors, named executive officers, and other members of senior management to attain and retain specific levels of ownership in Company stock.